 Adding a watermark to your pictures may be desirable for a number of reasons.
-It can be your signature, so the person viewing the picture knows who took it; more proasically it can act as a deterrent to the theft of your image - stopping those who would copy it without crediting you.
+It can be your signature, so the person viewing the picture knows who took it and act as a deterrent to the theft of your image - stopping those who would copy it without crediting you.

 Click on the video on the right or go to YouTube to see how Kevan Brassington uses Photoshop to add a logo to an image.